lancenacabuan/Shaliah/README.md

 **Socinianism**).
-For clarity, we will use "Biblical Unitarian" (capitalized) to refer to the theology in its contemporary understanding – i.e., a Christology where Jesus is a man, uniquely related to God, but not an eternal deity–and "unitarian" (lowercase) to refer to generic nontrinitarian concepts in history.
+For clarity, we will use "Biblical Unitarian" (capitalized) to refer to the theology in its contemporary understanding – i.e., a Christology where Jesus is a man, uniquely related to God, but not an eternal deity – and "unitarian" (lowercase) to refer to generic nontrinitarian concepts in history.

 ### 1. Core Theological Tenets of Biblical Unitarianism